thinkyhead/Marlin/config/Elegoo/Neptune-2/TESTING_STATUS.md

 ## Testing status

-The following item has not been tested in any configuration:

-  - Resume on power failure

-All versions have been installed and confirmed to load.
+The 1.3 BLTouch Version for tne Neptune 2 and 2d are confirmed to be working in this release.

 # Known issues and workarounds